LesterLyu/The-Look/deliverables/iteration-01.review.md

 * Decided on some basic features of the product
   * Profile our users by their favor
   * Gain the information about user's favor in an interactive manner instead of filling a long form.
-  * Recommend products that matches a user's profile
+  * Recommend product that matches users' profile
   * User's feedback on a product will update both his/her profile and the ranking of that product
 * Assigned roles and responsiblities to every team member
 * Decided on framework/language to use for building the application